jniac/CSharp-Kit.Event/README.md

-// elsewhere, in the program, about a certain "node"...
+// elsewhere, in the program, a global listener about a certain "node"...

 Kit.Event.On<MySpecialEvent>(e => {